 The main thing I miss is obviously travelling.
 Having my trip cut short so abruptly and then not being able to travel anywhere was really hard to process.
 However, I’ve had a lot of time to think about where do I want to travel next?

 READ MORE: An Anxious traveller’s guide to…

 Like a lot of people in the UK, we probably won’t be able to travel internationally again till maybe 2021?!
-There’s also talks of “travel bubbles” with neighbouring less effected countries so short haul would be the next logical step.
+There are also talks of “travel bubbles” with neighbouring less effected countries so short-haul would be the next logical step.
 So what do we do for our holidays?

 What are the current travel quarantine rules?

 Currently, the UK COVID 19 guidelines restrict border crossings within the UK, but travelling within the UK should be the first restriction to be lifted before short or long haul travel for domestic purposes.